DTADMI/angular-twitch-dashboard/README.md

 As mentioned previously, the home page is a bonus, out of the scope of this exercice but which gives a better design to the application.

-We also change the favicon.ico to a multicolor Ubisoft logo.
+We also changed the favicon.ico to a multicolor Ubisoft logo.

 As for the colors used on the application, we tried to use the Ubisoft palette available online : http://www.colorhunter.com/tag/ubisoft/1